 What kind of climbing would you like to do?
 Is it indoor or outdoor?
 How about the routes?
 Here are the types of climbing that require different types of harnesses.

-Ice climbing harnesses are almost the same with rock climbing harnesses.
+Ice climbing: Ice climbing harnesses are almost the same with rock climbing harnesses.
 The only difference is that the ice climbing harnesses come with the added feature: ice clipper slots.
-These slots can hold the icce clippers to improve the rackingg ice screws.
+These slots can hold the ice clippers to improve the racking ice screws.
 Look for the harnesses that come with adjustable leg loops and have at least 2 ice clipper slots.

-Alpine climbingg or mountaineering climbing requires the harnesses which are almost the same as ice climbing harnesses.
+Mountaineering climbing: Alpine climbing or mountaineering climbing requires the harnesses which are almost the same as ice climbing harnesses.
 The difference here is that mountaineering climbing harnesses are lighter.
 It is a great idea to look for a low-profile harness which you can easily store in your backpack.
 Some of the models have adjustable leg loops with no padding.

 The climbing harness size

 How would you fit the climbing harnesses?
 It is important to know that the climbing harness should be your own only.
 There is no one-size-fits-for-all because the stakes are too high.
 The harnesses fitting can be different depending on the waist and leg loop sizes.
 You won’t find the most fitting harness for you unless you are comparing some harnesses from different brands to compare how good they fit and feel.
 While the fitting is different, the key here is to choose the harness that does not put a lot of pressure to your waist and legs.